tosinfletcher/aws-terraform-eks-deployment/README.md

 8. Download the internal_and_external_loadbalancer.yml file and Use kubectl to configure the internal and external loadbalancer which can be used to access application deployed in eks

         $ kubectl apply -f internal_and_external_loadbalancer.yml

+9. Copy the address of the external loadbalancer and paste it into a web broswer